Vivioli87/memory-game/README.md

 ### Visitor Stories
 1. As a site visitor, I would like to have fun playing a simple memory game.
 2. As a site visitor, I would like to have a brief overview of the rules before playing.
+3. As a site visitor, I would like to be able to try a tutorial or demo before attempting a real game.
-3. As a site visitor, I would like to be able to play different levels.
+4. As a site visitor, I would like to be able to play different levels.
-4. As a site visitor, I would like to be able to see how long each game took and how many moves were made.
+5. As a site visitor, I would like to be able to see how long each game took, how many moves were made and how accurate I was.
-5. As a site visitor, I would like to be able to view the top scores/scorers on each level.
+6. As a site visitor, I would like to be able to view the top scores/scorers on each level.
-6. As a site visitor, I would like to log my top score with my name if I beat any 'top scores'.
+7. As a site visitor, I would like to log my top score with my name if I beat any 'top scores'.
-7. As a site visitor, I would like an option to learn more about the subject matter of the game: Succulents.
+8. As a site visitor, I would like an option to learn more about the subject matter of the game: Succulents.
-8. As a site visitor, I would like a the game website to be easily navigable and have sleek design, that is responsive on different devices.
+9. As a site visitor, I would like a the game website to be easily navigable and have sleek design, that is responsive on different devices.
-9. As a site visitor, I want the imagery and colors to be eye-catching that make me want to learn more about succulent plants.
+10. As a site visitor, I want the imagery and colors to be eye-catching that make me want to learn more about succulent plants.

 ### Business Stories